inspiritilda/2420_linux_assigment_1/README.md

   - [References](#references)

 ## Introduction
-This guide will show you how to create an Arch Linux droplet on DigitalOcean using `doctl` command-line tool and `cloud-init`.
+This guide will show you how to create an Arch Linux droplet on DigitalOcean using `doctl` command-line tool and `cloud-init` (DigitalOcean, n.d.).
 We will go step by step to set up SSH keys for secure access, upload a custom Arch Linux image, and automate the setup process with `cloud-init`.

 ### Prerequisites: